Seednode/docker-nginx-rtmp/README.md

 A minimal container for ingesting and playing back RTMP streams via the HLS or DASH protocols.

-To build the image, run the following command:
+To build the image, run the following command, optionally specifying an nginx version to build:

 `./build.sh [nginx_version]`

 Optionally, you can specify the Docker registry to be used by prepending the `REGISTRY` environment variable:

+`REGISTRY=docker.seedno.de/seednode ./build.sh`

+If you would like images to also be tagged as "latest", you can specify "LATEST=yes" as an environment variable:

 `LATEST=yes ./build.sh`

+These environment variables and arguments can be combined:

+`REGISTRY=docker.seedno.de/seednode LATEST=yes ./build.sh 1.21.0`

 DASH streams are stored in /var/www/html/dash, and HLS streams are stored in /var/www/html/hls.